-Home to some of the best pay for Training Directors, San Francisco offers exceptional salaries, 89 percent above the national average.
-Training Directors can also look forward to large paychecks in cities like Boston (+37 percent), Houston (+36 percent), Minneapolis (+33 percent), and New York (+20 percent).
-Chicago ranks last in the field for pay, reporting salaries 10 percent below the national average.
-Seattle and Atlanta are a couple other places where companies are known to pay below the median — salaries are 8 percent lower and 7 percent lower, respectively.
+For those looking to make money, Training Directors in San Francisco enjoy an exceptional pay rate, 96 percent above the national average.
+Training Directors can also look forward to large paychecks in cities like Houston (+40 percent), Boston (+37 percent), Minneapolis (+33 percent), and New York (+22 percent).
+Those in the field find the lowest salaries in Chicago, 5 percent below the national average.
+Two other places where employers salaries are below the median are Seattle and Austin (4 percent lower).

 Rated 5 out of 5

 based on 126 votes.